 Car accidents—they are the last thing we expect when we head out the door.
 Yet, every day, there are hundreds of accidents on New York roadways.
 Fortunately, many of these car accidents are minor but can still wreak havoc on your day.
 But some victims’ Bronx car accident injuries can have serious long-term implications.

-Contact a Bronx car accident attorney today.
+Contact a auto accident lawyer Bronx today.

 Common Injuries in Bronx Car Accidents

 With more than 1.2 million residents, the Bronx sees more than its share of car accidents monthly.
 In fact, one recent month’s New York City Police Department (NYCPD) statistics show 583 roadway accidents occurred on highways, bridges, and tunnels.
 An additional 2,133 accidents occurred at various Bronx intersections.
 These accidents injured nearly 800 victims.

 Several factors affect the extent of car accident injuries, like the size of the vehicles involved, the speed at which each vehicle traveled, and the age of the victims involved.

 Every accident is different.
 Every victim is in different physical shape.
 This is why the extent of injuries is so broad following a Bronx car accident.

 Some of the common injuries resulting from car accidents include:

 - Soft tissue injuries – make no mistake about it; while these injuries may sound minor, they can be extremely painful and, in some cases, may require surgical procedures.
 Torn ligaments, strains, torn tendons, and more can occur.
 Victims who have physically demanding jobs may need to make a full recovery to return to work.